evheniy/SimpleTaskFSMBundle/README.md

         }
     }

-Then create FSM manager with this state classes:
+Then create FSM manager with this state classes (for example in Command):

+    use Evheniy\SimpleTaskFSMBundle\FSM;

+And

     $fsm = new FSM(array(new StateInit()));
     foreach($fsm as $state) {